');

 About Buffalo, IA

-Buffalo is a small community in Iowa with a population of 1,090 residents.
-The median household income is $74,773 per year, which is above the national average.
-The median age in Buffalo is 39.3 years.
+Buffalo is a small town located in Iowa with a population of 1,090 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $74,773 per year, which is 1% below the national median of $75,149.
+The median age of 39.3 years is close to the US median age of 38.9 years.

 Cost of Living in Buffalo, IA